This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

+- Apply ice to your wrist.
 Ice helps decrease swelling and pain.
-Ice may also help prevent tissue damage.
-Use an ice pack or put crushed ice in a plastic bag.
+Use an ice pack, or put crushed ice in a plastic bag.
 Cover the ice pack or bag with a towel.
 Place it on your wrist for 15 to 20 minutes every hour, or as directed.

+- Limit activity as directed.
 Do not pull, lift, or move heavy objects until your healthcare provider says it is okay.
-Ask when you can return to work.
+Ask when you can return to work, drive, or play contact sports.
 Take time to rest your hand.
 If you work on a computer, rest your hand often.
 You may need to elevate your arm several times a day.
 This helps decrease pain and swelling.

-You may need to return to have your stitches removed.
-Ask how long you need to wear your splint.
+You may need to have your stitches taken out.
 Write down your questions so you remember to ask them during your visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.